GabinSMD/bigdata-project/README.md

 The collected data will then be processed according to the [Roadmap](#roadmap)

-This project was realized during the BigData course at the Polytechnic University of Valencia by :
+This project was realized during the BigData course at the Polytechnic University of Valencia

 ### Contributors